 The descent is not an official piste, is not always rolled and is therefore not specially secured.
 You use it at your own risk.

-After starting at Grafenmatt-Höchst, you pass the Herzogenhorn performance center and turn right at the bell guide to Todtnau.
+After starting at Grafenmatt-Höchst we pass the Herzogenhorn Performance Center and turns right at Glockenfüste towards Todtnau.

 If the conditions allow it, it is advisable to squat at full throttle from here.
 At the Röslehütte it is a little uphill and the skis brakes automatically.